nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Partial matches to names and tags are performed by default, unless `--exact` is specified for exact matches.
 `--exact` requires exact spelling match, but is still case-insensitive. e.g. `alEx yeOh` will match `Alex Yeoh`.

-All specified search criteria must be fulfilled by each contact by default, unless `--any` is specified for any match.
+All specified search criteria must be fulfilled by each contact by default, unless `--any` is specified, then any of the search criteria must be fulfilled.

 Filtered contacts can be additionally sorted using the `-s` and `-o` prefixes (except upcoming birthdays), as below.